 Excavation EX.1 of Pagai

 Pangai is a coastal ridge on the east coast of Manono Island, directly facing the Lapita site of Mulifanua and the large lagoon of western Upolu.
 The site was chosen for excavation because it is the main sandy flat on this side of Manono, extending over more than 45m inland, with only a gentle rising slope at its back.
-The seashore is under severe erosion, with the presence of numerous stone identifiable during surveys on the rocky beach at low tide.
+The seashore is under severe erosion, with numerous stone artefacts found during surveys on the rocky beach at low tide.
 To test the model of a progressive subsidence of western Upolu, this appeared to be an ideal location.
-The landowner having informed us that earlier excavations for house-building had discovered large basaltic boulders in the sand, the 1m2 test-pit EX.
+Moreover, the landowner informed us that earlier earth works for house-building had discovered large basaltic boulders in the sand.
+The 1m2 test-pit EX.
 1 was positioned at 20m from the eroding shore-cliff, with point 0 at 150cm over the main high tide level.
 The excavation led to the identification of 4 different episodes of formation of the site fill (fig. 2).

-Layers 1-4: From the surface to about 45cm deep, the occupation is related to post-contact settlement.
-Excavations have identified as layer 3 a paved surface of house, layer 4 forming the fill of the house platform.
-European items have been found in the fill as well as on the surface of the house floor.
+Layers 1-4: From the surface to about 45cm deep, the remains are related to post-contact settlement.
+Layer 3 is a paved surface of house platform.
+Layer 4 forms the fill of the house platform in which European items were found, as well as on the surface of the house floor.

-Layers 5-8: From 45cm up to about 135cm, as series of distinct layers of sand formation characterize regular occupation of the area, under the sterile layer 5. are nearly absent.
-The basal surface of layer 8 is characterized by a post hole and a pit.
+Layers 5-8: From 45cm up to about 135cm, a series of distinct layers of sand characterize regular occupation of the area, under the sterile layer 5.
+Artefacts are nearly absent.
+A post-hole and a pit characterize the basal surface of layer 8.

-Layer 9: Between about 135cm and 210cm deep, the stratigraphy is formed of a sterile sand layer, with only a few natural shells present.
-To prevent wall collapsing, the excavation was fulfilled from this layer down, only on a small central portion of the test-pit.
+Layer 9: Between about 135cm and 210cm there is a sterile sand layer containing only a few natural shells.
+To prevent the baulk collapsing, the excavation was reduced from this layer down, with only on a small central portion of the test-pit being investigated.

-Layers 10 to 11: At 210cm, abruptly topped by the sand of layer 9 with no phase of mixing, layer 10 is a compact dark soil formation.
+Layers 10 to 11: At 210cm, abruptly topped by the sand of layer 9 with no evidence of mixing, layer 10 is a compact dark soil.
 Its fill is characterized by the presence of potsherds, volcanic glass, fish bones and shell remains.
-The underlying layer 11 is of the same general clay texture, but characterized by the presence of brackish water, the excavation having reached the water table.
+The underlying layer 11 is of the same general clay texture but sits below the water table.
 Archaeological remains of the same type as in layer 10 are present.
 The excavation was stopped at 275cm deep without having reached the bottom of this layer.

 The archaeological material

 The complete record of the archaeological remains found in excavation EX.1 is presented in table 1.
 Unexpectedly, the sandy deposits are very poor in cultural material aside from shells.
-In the uppermost three layers of the excavation were discovered 4 metal needles, one cloth button and one porcelain marble.
-The only cultural remain found in the lower part of the sand deposit (layer 8) was a small sized basalt adze (fig. 3).
-This overall absence of cultural remains contrasts with the data from the lower clay layers 10 and 11, where pottery and small volcanic glass flakes are present in numbers.
+In the uppermost three layers of the excavation 4 metal needles, one cloth button and one porcelain marble were discovered.
+The only cultural material found in the lower part of the sand deposit (layer 8) was a small sized basalt adze (fig. 3).
+This overall absence of cultural remains contrasts with the data from the lower clay layers 10 and 11 where pottery and small volcanic glass flakes are present.
 The potsherds are mostly of small size, with a median thickness of about 4-7mm on average.
 The temper identified is only terrestrial.
-The outer color of the sherds is brown, with only a few cases of blackened surface.
+The outer colour of the sherds is brown, with only a few cases of blackened surface.
 The only two rim-types identified are straight and come from bowl shaped vessels of the Samoan thin ware type (fig. 3).